Lions in Hyderabad zoo test COVID-19 positive; samples examined by CCMB | Health

 Mishra further said these animals must have got infected through zoo-keeping staff.

-A senior official of the zoo said they keep sending the samples of the animals to CCMB from time to time for analysis.

-As the lions started showing symptoms such as fever, the zoo officials collected the samples and sent them to CCMB.
+''As and when we noticed symptoms of nasal discharge from the lions housed in the Lion Safari Enclosures we decided to send the samples for testing the possibility of viral infection,'' Subhadra Devi, Curator, NZP said.

-The official further said the samples from the wild animals will be collected either by 'Squeeze cage' method or by tranquilizing them.
+A senior official said the samples from the wild animals will be collected either by 'Squeeze cage' method or by tranquilising them.

 In the 'squeeze cage' method, the animal will be confined in a cage without any space so that it cannot move or resist while taking samples.

+The animal keepers taking care of lions have been provided with PPE kits even as moats are kept well ventilated and sanitized, a Telangana government press release said.

+A few of the staff members who tested positive of the virus were asked to remain in isolation even as 95 per cent of the employees of the zoo have been vaccinated.

-Meanwhile the Ministry of Environment, Forest and Climate Change that the infected animals were behaving normally.
+Meanwhile the Ministry of Environment, Forest and Climate Change said that the infected animals were behaving normally.

 In view of rapid spread of the coronavirus in the country, the Ministry recently issued an advisory to close all zoological parks, national parks, tiger reserves and wildlife sanctuaries for visitors till further orders to control the spread of the pandemic.